 OnePlus is no stranger to making great phones, but it was primarily focused on the value category until last year.
-That obviously changed with the OnePlus 7 Pro and as good as that device was, it was missing out in a few years.
+That obviously changed with the OnePlus 7 Pro and as good as that device was, it was missing out in a few key areas.
 OnePlus is now looking to make amends with the OnePlus 8 Pro, which thankfully does not have any omissions.
-So how does OnePlus' latest flagship fare against the might of Samsung?
+So how does OnePlus' flagship fare against the might of Samsung?
 Let's find out.

 The OnePlus 8 Pro comes with an insane 30W fast charging standard that offers the same charging speeds as its wired system.
 You also get full IP68 water resistance, and there really isn't any major omission this time around, and that is a big deal.

 With wireless charging and IP68 water resistance, the OnePlus 8 Pro has feature parity with the S20+.